projectara/greybus-spec/source/device_class.rst

 ..

-    Returns a value indicating the current voltage [#bk]_ of the battery.
+    Returns a value indicating the current current supplied or drawn [#bk]_ of the battery.

 Greybus Battery Message Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^